0x7FFFFFFFFFFFFFFF/sql-docs/docs/relational-databases/accelerated-database-recovery-troubleshoot.md

 Check the `pvs_percent_of_database_size` column to see the size of the PVS relative to the total database size.
 Note any difference between the typical PVS size and the baselines seen during typical periods of application activity.
 PVS is considered large if it's significantly larger than the baseline or if it's close to 50% of the database size.

 If the size of PVS is not decreasing, use the following troubleshooting steps to find and resolve the reason for large PVS size.

+> [!TIP]
-Columns mentioned in the troubleshooting steps refer to the result of the diagnostic query in this section.
+> Columns mentioned in the following troubleshooting steps refer to the columns in the result set of the diagnostic query in this section.

 Large PVS size might be caused by any of the following reasons:
 - [Long-running active transactions](#check-for-long-running-active-transactions)